TITOCHAN2023/CaizzzAI/README.md

 # CaizzzAI (developing)

+An AI project with Langchain,Openai,and FAISS,

+delivers the high-touch service with AI-Chat and RAG,

-based on FAISS, build a RAG.
+based on FAISS,

-Named by Isshiki Iroha's Chinese name--"Caiyu" .
+named by Isshiki Iroha's Chinese name--"Caiyu" .

 <img src="static/img/image.png" alt="image" style="width:40%;" />